Florida Will Contest

 The Florida legislature has passed a law that prevents anyone from contesting a will before the death of the testator.
 Fla.Stat. §732.518 However, in many instances the beneficiaries, heirs, and other interested parties will not know the contents of a loved one’s Last Will and Testament until after his or her death, when the document is revealed as a part of the probate administration.

-Fast deadlines for will contests established under Florida Law!
-According to Florida law, after a Notice of Administration is received by a potential claimant, that claimant has a mere ninety (90) days to consider his options, accumulate the proper supporting documentation, hire an attorney, and file a formal suit contesting the Will.
+Fast deadlines for Florida Will Contest established under Florida Law!
+According to Florida law, after a Notice of Administration is received by a potential claimant, that claimant has a mere ninety (90) days to consider his options, accumulate the proper supporting documentation, hire an attorney, and file a formal law suit contesting the Will.
 That time frame is shortened to only twenty (20) days if a Formal Notice of Administration has been received before the Will has been admitted into probate.
+(Read our Florida Probate Blog for more on this topic.)

 GROUNDS FOR FLORIDA WILL CONTEST